thiagodroz/sketch-challenge/README.md

 ## Running

+For the sake of security, the `.env` file is ignored and I commited a `.env.template` file to show the names of the environment variables.
+Before running the application, please create your own `.env` file and fill it with the correct values.

 To run the application I recommend using [Yarn](https://yarnpkg.com/) since it was using during the development and if you use [NPM](https://www.npmjs.com/) it wouldn't have a `package-lock.json`, leading to possible problems with package versions.

 To start the application in development mode you can simply run `yarn start`.
 It's gonna start the application at `localhost:3000`.